mlc-mlapis/docs/src/knowledge-base/how-to-do/how-to-prepare-phpmyadmin-application-kit.md

 <!-- markdownlint-disable DOCSMD004 -->
 ::: warning Wrong permissions warning
-If the permissions are set to allow more than only read access for all except the owner in the **phpMyAdmin** application kit, the error message **`Wrong permissions on configuration file, should not be world-writable!`** will be shown when trying to run **phpMyAdmin**.
+If permissions are set to allow more than just read access for all except the owner in the **phpMyAdmin** application kit, the error message **`Wrong permissions on configuration file, should not be world-writable!`** will be shown when trying to run **phpMyAdmin**.

 ![phpMyAdmin](./images/phpMyAdmin-Error.png "phpMyAdmin Login")